jacobduijzer/DevOpsQuickScan/README.md

 | Facilitator | http://localhost:8080/facilitator | Select questions, control the flow, reveal answers, and export results.                      |
 | Dashboard   | http://localhost:8080/dashboard   | A display for large screens, showing the current question or results with a QR code to join. |
 | Participant | http://localhost:8080/            | Where team members answer the questions and see live results.                                |

+## Todo / Wishlist

+- [ ] Create documentation about how to use your own questions
+- [ ] Store sessions, to continue later
+- [ ] Support multiple sessions simultaneously

 ## Inspired By